jossanna/odin-rock-paper-scissors/README.md

 The game is implemented in vanilla JavaScript and includes:

+- Graphical user interface with buttons
 - Random computer selection
-- Input validation
 - Score tracking
-- Round-by-round gameplay
+- Round-by-round gameplay display
 - Final result calculation
+- Game reset functionality

 ## Getting Started

 Simply open the `index.html` file in your web browser to start playing.
-The game runs entirely in the browser console, so make sure to open your browser's developer tools (usually F12) to see the game progress.
+The game features a clean, simple interface that displays:

+- Selection buttons
+- A table showing the results of each round
+- Current scores
+- Game result announcement after 5 rounds

 ## Acknowledgments